strapi/documentation/docs/developer-docs/latest/development/typescript.md

 # TypeScript development

 ::: callout 🚧  TypeScript documentation
 This section is still a work in progress and will continue to be updated and improved.
 Migrating existing Strapi applications written in JavaScript is not currently recommended.
 In the meantime, feel free to ask for help on the [forum](https://forum.strapi.io/) or on the community [Discord](https://discord.strapi.io).
-Check the [beta documentation](docs-next.strapi.io) for faster access to TypeScript documentation.
+Check the [beta documentation](https://docs-next.strapi.io/developer-docs/latest/development/typescript.html) to access the latest TypeScript documentation.
 :::

 TypeScript adds an additional type system layer above JavaScript, which means that existing JavaScript code is also TypeScript code.
 Strapi supports TypeScript in new projects on v4.2.0 and above.
 TypeScript-enabled projects allow developing plugins with TypeScript as well as using TypeScript typings.